Robert Simon (biker)

-Robert Ronald "Mudman" Simon (September 4, 1954 – September 7, 1999), also known as Bobby Simon, was an American outlaw biker, convicted murderer and member of the Pennsylvania-based Warlocks Motorcycle Club.
+Robert Ronald "Mudman" Simon (September 4, 1950 – September 7, 1999), also known as Bobby Simon, was an American white supremacist, outlaw biker, convicted murderer and member of the Pennsylvania-based Warlocks Motorcycle Club.
 He had formerly been sentenced to death by the state of New Jersey on May 6, 1995, for his part in the fatal shooting of Franklin Township police sergeant Ippolito Gonzalez.
 However, he was ultimately beaten to death at New Jersey State Prison by a fellow death row inmate before he could be executed.

 Early life and criminal career

 Robert Ronald Simon was born on September 4, 1951, in Darby, Delaware County, Pennsylvania.
 His criminal wrongdoings reportedly began as early as age 8.
 Additionally, Simon was placed into juvenile detention on at least two separate occasions.

 Throughout his youth, Simon was a member of an Upper Darby street gang known as the Warlords.
 The Warlords would eventually merge with another group from Darby to create the Warlocks Motorcycle Club, also referred to as the Philly Warlocks.
 Founded in 1967, the Warlocks are self-described as a "one-percenter" outlaw motorcycle club and are designated as a violent criminal organization by law enforcement.
 Although the club was predominately based within their founding location of Philadelphia as well as other parts of Pennsylvania, they also maintained a chapter within New Jersey.
 Being a member of the gang was such a substantial part of Simon's life to the point where he would even tout his religion as "Warlock".
 He was said to have held the club title of "enforcer", and was utilized by his fellow Warlock co-founders to intimidate the club's rivals.

 The Warlocks menaced the state of Pennsylvania during the 1970s, and Simon was often described as an ill-tempered and especially dangerous member by those who knew and encountered him.
 At various points in his career as a hardened outlaw biker, Simon burned down a store on the Ocean City, New Jersey boardwalk and committed armed robbery.
 A frequent user of drugs and alcohol, he went by the club moniker "Mudman" as well as informal nickname of "Bobby Simon".
 At one point, Simon had a spider-web tattooed onto his elbow, which was rumored to signify he had murdered someone.